Will-uob/will-uob-notes/_articles/What-is-stable-diffusion.md

 In reality, this process is done on batched of data, as one uses stochastic gradient descent to optimize neural networks.
 [^1]: Ok, so it seems that there are multiple types of models in deep learning.
 I wonder what Perceptrons, CNNs and LSTSs are?

 [^2]: See the other perspectives from the article later, they could be useful.

-[^3]: What the hell is Gaussian noise?
+[^3]: Gaussian noise is a kind of signal noise (noise referring to random, troublesome, problematic,
+      or unwanted signals, where a signal is a function that conveys information about a phenomenon), that has a probability density function equal to that of a Gaussian distribution.

 [^4]: This seems to be a key point, since it links to another article.

-[^5]: Break this down, what is it saying?
-It's a normal distribution, but what does it mean?
-What are the $\beta$?
-What is $I$?

-[^6]: How do we do this, exactly?
+To see it's definition, look <a class="wiki-link" href="/articles/normal-distribution">here</a>.

+[^5]: <a class="wiki-link" href="/articles/normal-distribution">See here.</a>

 [^7]: Intractable problem: fom a computational complexity stance, intractable problems are problems for which there exist no efficient algorithms to solve them.

-[^8]: Once again, study the notation here, rather, study the notations of Gaussian distributions.
-Really focus on what this means!

 [^9]: What is a variational auto-encoder?

-[^10]: Once again, what is?

 [^11]: What is a KL divergence?